 This mirror was suspended over a set of drawers from Ikea.
 I don't think many people would notice it was hung without nails.
 However, what I like is that after all the labor I put into refreshing this room, I am not married to the location of the furnishings.
 I can make changes.
 Objects can be moved on the walls.
 There is no harm or damage to the walls, as when using nails.
 This is a very liberating experience.

 Immediately below an awning window, in a small alcove, is a leather chair and Victorian-style side table that defines a small reading space.
 On the wall is a piece that may survive this location or not.
 But the flexibility to decide at a later time is what I find so gratifying.
 Thanks for allowing me to share this adventure with you.
 The system is fantastic and we love how it fits into our taste for a different era.
 I know we've enjoyed the journey, and the well-detailed instructions, shared in this room makeover.
 We love hearing our customers' experiences.

-Did you know that a Click Rail System could be so beautifully implemented into classic crown molding?
+Did you know that a Click Rail Track could be so beautifully implemented into classic crown molding ceiling?

 Where might you design a space with such sophistication - and functionality?

 If you have questions or would like to learn more about how our products can be beneficial in your project, please contact our Customer Support at email@example.com or give us a call at 866 935-6949 (toll free).

 When you hang with AS Hanging Systems, you Hang with the Best®